hmxmilohax/rock-band-3-deluxe/readme.md

 **NOTE: You WILL need a HACKED/MODDED (CFW or HFW/HEN) PS3 in order to play this mod on console.
 We hope this is clear.**

-***NOTE: Do NOT touch the contents of your vanilla game if you dumped it to your HDD, Rock Band 3 Deluxe installs as a PS3 game update and installs in its own seprate folder, shown below.***
+***NOTE: Do NOT touch the contents of your vanilla game if you dumped it to your HDD, Rock Band 3 Deluxe installs as a PS3 game update and installs in its own separate folder, shown below.***

 First, you will need the **latest update of Rock Band 3** installed on your system.
 You can check for updates by inserting your disc, pressing `Triangle`, and selecting `Check for Update`.
 Update to version `1.05` if it asks you.